DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/use-report-elements/use-bar-codes/msi-plessey.md

 * **MSI Checksum**

-    Specifies the bar code's checksum type, which defines the appearance of checksum bars added to the bar code.
+    Specifies the barcode's checksum type, which defines the appearance of checksum bars added to the barcode.